jacob-roth/jacob-roth.github.io/_projects/cg.md

 paperurl: ""
 ---
 ### Overview
-These notes attempt to provide some context and inutition for CG, a topic which I found confusing and dense the first time I saw.
+These notes attempt to provide some context and intuition for CG, a topic which I initially found confusing and dense.
 They are largely inspired by Professor Zibulevsky's [optimization lectures](https://sites.google.com/site/michaelzibulevsky/optimization-course).

 [Download](https://jacob-roth.github.io/files/conjugategradient.pdf)